-These 3D fondant snowflakes toppers are another very easy and simple cupcake toppers you can make for winter or snow themed cupcakes.
+These 3D snowflake cupcake toppers are another very easy and simple cupcake toppers you can make for winter or snow themed cupcakes.

-I made these for a Disney Frozen themed birthday party and these 3D snowflakes formed part of the decoration for the cupcakes set I made.
-The other deco I had were 2d snowflakes which were practically snowflakes cut out of fondant and attached on top of the cupcakes, edible images as well as fondant initials cupcake picks.
+I made these for a Disney Frozen themed birthday party.
+And these 3D snowflakes formed part of the decoration for the cupcakes set I made.
+The other deco I had were 2d snowflakes which were practically snowflakes cut out of fondant and attached on top of the cupcakes, edible images as well as initials cupcake picks.

-This is a brief tutorial on how I made the 3D fondant snowflakes toppers.
+This is a brief tutorial on how I made the 3D snowflake cupcake toppers.

-How to Make Easy 3D Fondant Snowflakes Toppers
+How to Make Easy 3D Snowflake Cupcake Toppers

-– I used Satin Ice fondant.
-For this particular project, I had the 3D snowflakes made in dark blue, white and turquoise.
-For the dark blue, I added Americolor Navy blue food color to white fondant while for the turquoise ones, I added Americolor turquoise food color to white fondant.
-And off course, the fondant for the white snowflakes was untinted.
+- Fondant – I used Satin Ice fondant.
+For this particular snowflake cupcake topper project, I had the 3D snowflakes made in dark blue, white, and turquoise.
+For the dark blue, I added Americolor Navy blue food color to white fondant, while the turquoise ones were made by adding Americolor turquoise food color to white fondant.
+And of course, the white snowflakes were untinted.

-– The cutter I used for this project is quite common, I have seen it being sold in a couple of online stores.
-It comes in a set of 3 cutters in the same pattern but different sizes so you are free to choose the size that fits your cakes or cupcakes best.
+- Snowflakes cutter – The cutter I used for this project is quite common.
+I have seen it being sold in a couple of online stores.
+It comes in a set of 3 cutters in the same pattern but different sizes.
+So you are free to choose the size that fits your cakes or cupcakes best.

-- Toothpicks – these were basically what were holding the 3d fondant snowflakes upright on the cupcakes.
+- Toothpicks – these were basically what were holding the snowflake toppers upright on the cupcakes.
 Since toothpicks have pointed ends, for this project, I made sure I cut off the pointed ends to avoid the risk of them poking into anyone who decides to take a bite of the snowflakes.

 - Shortening – this was basically the glue for my project.
 You can also use fondant glue but since the snowflakes cut out were not heavy, I chose to use shortening.

-- Fondant glue - I used this to stick the toothpick to the fondant snowflakes.
+- Fondant glue – I used this to stick the toothpick to the snowflakes.

-And this was how I assembled the 3d fondant snowflakes toppers:
+And this was how I assembled the snowflake cupcake toppers:

 - To begin with, I kneaded CMC into my fondant.

-- And then I rolled the fondant thin and cut out the snowflakes.
-For each 3D snowflake, I used 2 cut outs.
+- And then I rolled it thin and cut out the snowflakes.
+For each snowflake, I used 2 cut outs.

-- I did all the cutting first before assembling them because I wanted to give the cut outs some time to firm up slightly.
+- I did all the cutting first before assembling them.
+This is because I wanted to give the cutouts some time to firm up slightly.
 They are easier to handle when they are slightly set.
-I live in a very humid climate and so fondant takes time to dry out when left open, so if you live in a very dry climate, you can probably start assembling the 3D snowflakes right away.
-The ideas is that since the snowflakes had tiny nooks and corners, I find it easier to work with when they are a bit set.
+I live in a very humid climate and so fondant takes time to dry out when left open.
+So if you live in a very dry climate, you can probably start assembling the snowflake cupcake toppers right away.
+The idea is that since the snowflakes had tiny nooks and corners, I find it easier to work with when they are a bit set.

 - Once I had all the cut out ready in pairs, I went ahead to assemble them.

 - I adjusted the snowflakes such that both pieces are as perfectly aligned as possible.
-Using shortening as the glue made this possible as I could attach and unattached the pieces until I was happy with the positions without the snowflakes losing much shape.
-Had I used fondant glue to stick the fondant cut outs, it would have been difficult to remove and adjust.
+Using shortening as the glue made this possible.
+I could attach and unattached the pieces until I was happy with the position without the snowflakes losing their shape.
+Had I used fondant glue to stick the cutouts, it would have been difficult to remove and adjust.

-- Only then did I attach them onto my cupcakes.
+- Only then did I attach these snowflake cupcake toppers onto my cupcakes.
 To do that, I simply inserted the picks into my cupcakes until the toothpick is no longer visible.

-And that was how I made my super easy 3D fondant snowflakes toppers.
+And that was how I made my super easy 3D snowflake cupcake toppers.